NigelFinegan5p/project4/README.md

 ## Our Story & The Vision

-**_The Customer & serveing the market_**
+**_The Customer UX & serveing the market_**

 We strongly believed in supporting local producers.
 Not all small producers get listed in large multnational retailers.
-Some of these brand and products operate in parrrell to the traditional model and offer sume very premium experiences.
-Our aim is to bring these unknown household names directly to the customer household.
+Some of these brand and products operate in parrrell to the traditional model and offer some very premium experiences.
+Our aim is to bring these unknown and unrecognised names directly to the customer household.

 **_The Inspiration_**